jzwolak/retroact/README.md

 the onscreen component state may be directly modified by the user.
 In such cases, checking if a modification came from the user (mouse or key event) can break the loop.
 Here's code I've used to do this check.

+Update: this is probably now `retroact-initiated?` and is the inverse of `user-initiated?`.
+I need to double check this.

 ```clojure
 (defn user-initiated? []
   (let [cause (EventQueue/getCurrentEvent)]